bonny/WordPress-Simple-History/readme.txt

 6. See even more details about a logged event (by clicking on the date and time of the event).

+7. A chart with some quick statistics is available, so you can see the number of events that has been logged each day.
+A simple way to see any uncommon activity, for example an increased number of logins or similar.

 == Changelog ==